Articles · Page 3

 What the Teams Actually Shipping Coding Agents Have Figured Out

 Coding agents are the most economically viable AI in production today.
-Here are the patterns that Devin, Cline, Amp, and others converged on — and what they mean for anyone building or using agents seriously.
+The patterns Devin, Cline, Amp, and others converged on, and what they mean for anyone building or using agents seriously.

 Stop Shipping Features: Why AI Products Need an Experiment Mindset

-After shipping 12 features in a quarter and moving zero meaningful metrics, I learned the hard way that AI products are not software projects.
-The roadmap is a hypothesis board, not a delivery schedule.
+12 features shipped in a quarter.
+Zero meaningful metrics moved.
+AI products aren't software projects.
+The roadmap is a hypothesis board, not a delivery schedule, and treating it otherwise is expensive.

 Beyond Chunks: Why Faceted Context Is the Future of RAG

 Chunk-based RAG returns results.
-Faceted context gives agents peripheral vision — an understanding of the information landscape that lets them navigate rather than just consume.
-Here is what that looks like in a domain where getting it wrong actually matters.
+Faceted context gives agents peripheral vision: an understanding of the information landscape that lets them navigate rather than just consume.
+What that looks like in a domain where getting it wrong matters.

 Context Engineering: The Skill That Replaced Prompt Engineering